Published on April 9th, 2019 | by William Charles80

-We’ll be doing a similar guide to credit card bonuses in the near future, so I hope people found this one interesting.
+You can find out beginners guide to credit card bonuses here.
 We spend a lot of time finding new bonuses and writing them up, so if you enjoyed this post or any of our bank account content please consider sharing it.
 I find these bonuses quite lucrative and for the most part I can do these from where ever I am, whenever I have the spare time.

 If you have any questions, no matter how basic they are please ask in the comments.
 I just ask you to read this post (and the F.A.Q’s below) first in full.
 If you’re going to answer somebodies questions in the comments, remember this post is for newbies so please be polite and patient (and remember nobody is forcing you to answer!).

 Does opening bank accounts hurt my credit?
 Will it affect getting approved for a mortgage/home loan?

 Most of the time your credit won’t be touched, deposit accounts have their own credit reporting agency called ChexSystems.
 This agency collects & compiles information regarding deposit accounts, much like the nationwide credit reporting agencies (Experian, Equifax & TransUnion) collect & compile information regarding credit accounts (e.g credit cards, home loans & auto loans).